kaionabuco/shoui520.github.io/docs/routine.md

 See [Anime Resources](https://learnjapanese.moe/resources/#anime) for places to find anime.
 Downloading the anime is preferred because it makes it easier to carry your library portably.

-**Q: But everything here is so boooooring!!!!
+**Question: But everything here is so boooooring!!!!
 I'd rather watch something actually good!**

-A: And I like your way of thinking!
+Answer: I like your way of thinking!
 Immersion is all about spending time with content that interests you.
 So please, don't limit yourself to my suggestions.

 **Your task:**